GENERAL INFO ABOUT STUDENT LOANS and Student Loan Relief

 Understand Student Loan Debt is Different

 We believe student loan debt is more deserving of forgiveness than other types of debt for a myriad of reasons.
 First, most students who ever borrowed money to pay for school were encouraged to do so under the assumption that student loan debt was “good debt” – an investment in their future.
 But considering today’s tough job climate and dwindling wages that promise doesn’t always ring true.
 Second, unlike all other types of debtors, student loan borrowers have suffered inequitable hardships such as the removal of nearly all consumer protections, including statutes of limitations, truth in lending requirements and bankruptcy.
 The amounts originally borrowed by the students differ markedly from the amounts those same borrowers are expected to and often wind up paying.
-That’s where we step in.
-We want to lower your monthly payments and eventually make the whole bill go away.
+That’s where Student Loan Relief steps in.
+Student Loan Relief wants to lower your monthly payments and eventually make the whole bill go away.

 Student loan debt is even more of an albatross for college graduates when lucrative employment opportunities are few and far between.
 Current research indicates that graduates are increasingly delaying major life activities because of student debt.
 Student loans are such a burden that more and more college grads are holding off on life milestones such as the following: